 Deferment is a temporary pause on payments often granted for those experiencing economic hardship.
 During deferment, interest typically does not accrue on subsidized federal loans, but it does accrue on unsubsidized federal loans and private loans.

 Forbearance is also a temporary pause on payments, but interest accrues on all types of loans.
 Forbearance is granted at the lender’s discretion and may be granted for reasons like unemployment or illness.
 Having a loan in forbearance, especially for a prolonged time, will increase the cost of the loan over time since interest continues to accrue.

 To address the hardship many were facing due to the pandemic in March 2020, President Trump granted a mandatory administrative forbearance for all federal student loan borrowers, effectively pausing their monthly payments and temporarily reducing the interest rate to 0%.
 Under the same order, collection efforts for loans in default were also suspended to bring further financial relief.

-Widely known as the student loan repayment pause, this popular program has been extended several times and continues today (May 2023).
-But it’s likely to sunset in 2023, leaving borrowers to figure out how to make monthly payments they haven’t had to make for years.
+Widely known as the student loan repayment pause, this popular program has been extended several times, but it will end in October 2023 leaving borrowers to figure out how to make monthly payments they haven’t had to make for years.

 The Rising Problem of Student Loan Default & Why It Matters

 Student loan default occurs when a borrower fails to make payments on their loan over time, typically 270 days or more for federal loans.
 This timeframe is often much shorter for private student loans.

 When President Trump issued the pandemic-related order to temporarily suspend student loan payments, he also put a hold on collection efforts for any federal student loans in default status.
 This has provided a multiyear, albeit temporary, reprieve for borrowers in default.
 Looking at DOE data prior to the 2020 suspension, one thing is abundantly clear: Student loan defaults were on the rise.